tulio-mg/hello-data-science-world/README.md

 # hello-data-science-world
-From July 2017 till now, constantly developing skills to explore the exciting data science world.
+From July 2017 till now, constantly developing skills to explore the exciting world of data science.

 ## Courses: